MicrosoftDocs/microsoft-365-community/Community/government-cloud.md

 For example, while your friends in the banking sector might build their Power Apps at the commercial tenant URL of [https://make.powerapps.com](https://make.powerapps.com/), you'd be making yours at [https://make.gov.powerapps.us](https://make.gov.powerapps.us/) (`GCC`), [https://make.high.powerapps.us](https://make.high.powerapps.us/) (`GCC-High`), or maybe even in [https://make.apps.appsplatform.us](https://make.apps.appsplatform.us/) (`DOD`).

-## Working with support staff, trainers, and vendor partners
+## Work with support staff, trainers, and vendor partners

 When seeking out support in your government cloud tenant, be it formally with a service provider or informally on social media and forums, you'll have a better time if you mention that your Microsoft 365 tenant is in the government cloud.
 (You can even share this article to get them up to speed!).